dsaronin/kinokero/README.md

 the GCP server protocol (Cloudprint), the GCP Jingle notification protocol (Jingle), and a class for interacting with CUPS devices on a linux system (Printer).
-The Cloudprint class uses a faraday-based http client for interacting with Google CloudPrint Services.
+The Cloudprint class uses a faraday-based http client for interacting with Google CloudPrint Services (GCPS).
 Persistence is expected to be handled by whatever is invoking Kinokero.
 Each of these major classes can (more or less) function in a stand-alone manner for low-level cloudprint primitives.

 # Kinokero Status

-* The gem is currently pre-Alpha.
+* The gem is currently Alpha, pending complettion of this documentation.
 * All GCP protocol interactions are working as a GCP2.0 printer
 * jingle notifications are working.
 * Files can be cloudprinted remotely.